 - Size of acorn squash will affect the roasting time, larger squash may need an extra 10 minutes.
 Squash should be fork tender.

 - Acorn squash is best enjoyed freshly roasted.
-For leftovers, reheat in the oven at 375 for 15-20 minutes.
+For leftovers, reheat in the oven at 350 for 15-20 minutes.
 Or you can microwave for 2 1/2-3 minutes, stirring the stuffing inside.

 - When eating, I do not eat the skin because it can be tough and bitter.